mauno-j-ronkko/sharkC64/docs/language/expressions/expressions.md

 Then, in the function, an unqualified name refers to the variable defined in the function, and a fully qualified name refers to the variable defined in the module.

+### Function calls
+Functions with return values can appear in expressions as operands.
+For instance, `a + hello(12,1234) + 5` is valid expression.
+In such an expression, the function return type must agree with the assumed type in the expression.

 ### Operators
 The sharkC64 language supports all standard operators that are also supported by the processor.
 Supported operators are listed below.